YyzHarry/imbalanced-regression/README.md

 ## Beyond Imbalanced Classification: Brief Introduction for DIR
 Existing techniques for learning from imbalanced data focus on targets with __categorical__ indices, i.e., the targets are different classes.
 However, many real-world tasks involve __continuous__ and even infinite target values.
 We systematically investigate _Deep Imbalanced Regression (DIR)_, which aims to learn continuous targets from natural imbalanced data, deal with potential missing data for certain target values, and generalize to the entire target range.

-We curate and benchmark large-scale DIR datasets for common real-world tasks in _computer vision_, _natural language processing_, and _healthcare_ domains, ranging from single-value prediction such as age or health condition score, to dense-value prediction such as depth.
+We curate and benchmark large-scale DIR datasets for common real-world tasks in _computer vision_, _natural language processing_, and _healthcare_ domains, ranging from single-value prediction such as age, text similarity score, health condition score, to dense-value prediction such as depth.

 ## Updates
-- __[02/18/2021]__ [ArXiv version](https://arxiv.org/abs/xxx) posted.
+- __[02/18/2021]__ [ArXiv version](https://arxiv.org/abs/2102.09554) posted.
 The code is currently under cleaning.
 Please stay tuned for updates.

 ## Citation